KoR Teeth Whitening Summerfield

 • Membership Plans – For a low annual (or monthly) fee, our savings plans can give you a 10% discount on all non-preventive dental work.

-• Flexible Financing – By relying on third-party services, our practice lets patients pay for care in monthly installments.
+• Flexible Financing – By working with third-party services, our practice lets patients pay for care in monthly installments.
 That way, you can manage the cost of whitening gradually.

 Teeth Whitening FAQs